How Do Omega-3 Supplements Benefit Kids With ADHD?

-The AAP published an article in their journal, Pediatrics, after conducting a double-blind study in which 40% of parents noted some improvement in symptoms, 15% noticing a significant improvement.
-Omega 3 supplements can work alongside ADHD medication nicely, or on its own if you do not medicate.
+The AAP published an article in their journal, Pediatrics, after conducting a double-blind study in which 40% of parents noted some improvement in symptoms, while 15% noticed a significant improvement.
+Omega 3 supplements can work alongside ADHD medication nicely, or on its own, if you do not medicate.
 (Always consult a doctor before making medication changes)

 As your brain processes everything that is happening around you, it is creating associations and forming circuits.
-So, if you bring your toddler home a bag of candy from the grocery store, don’t be surprised if she asks for candy again the next time you come home from the grocery store.
-Her brain created an association between you returning from the grocery store and her getting candy, so a ping was sent through that circuit again, reminding her of the
+So, imagine if you bring your toddler a chocolate bar when you get home from work.
+Don’t be surprised if she asks for a chocolate bar again the next time you come home from work.
+Why?
+Her brain created an association between you returning from work and her getting chocolate, so a ping was sent through that circuit again, reminding her of the

 - Poor concentration

 - Mood swings

 Considering these signs are all common symptoms of ADHD as well, it’s clear why low dopamine would exasperate ADHD symptoms.

 My son has a lot of trouble staying motivated and at times it seems like even his favorite activities and rewards are meaningless to him.
 During school, this issue came up time and time again with staff while working on his IPP.